CICPSU/Unity-Design-Review-System/MasterUISystemProject/Assets/FullPackage/Settings/ReadMe_settings for build.txt

-All the settings and configuration files that need to be used by the build executable will need to be in the "for Build"
+All the settings and configuration files that is directly under this setting folder are active setting files, which means scripts won't search inside the folders in settings folder

-Do not move the "for Build" folder outside of the Settings folder